abneribeiroo/LibSys/readme.md

 ## Motivation

+This project arose as a personal challenge to apply certain concepts such as polymorphism, classes, handling files, and other concepts.
 This system was built to simplify the management of a library with functionalities for managing books, readers, and loans.
-The goal is to provide an efficient, easy-to-use, and customizable platform for libraries to handle day-to-day operations.

 ## Installation